roman-byzantine-fibulae/roman-byzantine-fibulae.github.io/Roman Military Fibulae/fibula_11.md

 L: 44.0mm, W: Head-19.0mm, Bow- 3.0mm, D: 17.0mm
 ### Weight
  6.1g
-### Description
- This fibula has the ‘bent-stem' features, and the metal is wrapped around about 3 times.
-The spring is a bit on the smaller side, and this gives the fibula a t-like shape.

 [Previous]({% link Roman Military Fibulae/fibula_7.md %}) | [Next]({% link Roman Military Fibulae/fibula_12.md %})